tiayyba/CYT180_Project1/README.md

 1. **Review the profiling results from Section 1**
    - Use the outputs from your initial inspection (shape, samples, missing-value counts) to determine which fields contain inconsistencies or formatting problems.

-2. **Identify issues across multiple columns: ** Look for common data problems such as:
+2. **Identify issues across multiple columns:**
+    Look for common data problems such as:
-   - **Timestamp inconsistencies**, including the two different time formats and any blank or future timestamps.
+   - **Timestamp inconsistencies** including the two different time formats and any blank or future timestamps.
       - **EXample** Mixed timestamp formats.
 "2025-04-12 09:30" vs "12/04/2025 09:30".
 Why it matters: timestamps must be parsed consistently for sorting or plotting.
    - **Invalid IPv4 values**, such as octets outside the range 0–255 or placeholder values like `-`.
    - **Ports with commas, blanks, or invalid ranges**, including destination ports greater than 65535.